roytang/blog/content/post/2020/04/weeknotes-04-05/index.md

   - I'm glad we got to revisit old friends like Seven of Nine, Data, Riker and Troi, and even Hugh, just to see what they've been up to.
   - I must admit I felt a great deal of satisfaction when {{< spoiler class="spoiler_inline" >}}Riker shows up near the end with a whole armada (although realistically it seems logistically impossible for Starfleet to have put such a large number of top-of-the-line ships together so quickly){{< /spoiler >}}
 - only 1 new movie watched this week, the first of the Hobbit trilogy.
 I meant to watch all three, but you know, distractions happened.

 ---

+Not many links to share today, but I will say that a new update to [Kicks Condor's Href Hunt](https://www.kickscondor.com/hrefhunt/) is out, and I'm still in the process of going through all the featured sites.
+If you like perusing people's personal sites, this one is always fun to check out, and the current release has a ton of sites!

+---